samuelGodad/Java-Servlet-Project/README.md

 - Jakarta Servlet and JSP
 - Jakarta Persistence API (JPA) for database access
-- HTML, CSS, and JavaScript for front-end interfaces
+- JSP, CSS, and JavaScript for front-end interfaces
-- MySQL database for data storage
+- POSTGRESQL database for data storage

 ## Getting Started